aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/coordinatecollection/arctocol/_index.md

 ---
 title: ArcToCol
 second_title: Aspose.Diagram for .NET API Reference
-description: Contains the x- and y-coordinates and bow of a circular arc represented respectively by the X Y and A elements.
+description: Contains the x and ycoordinates and bow of a circular arc represented respectively by the X Y and A elements.
 type: docs
 weight: 10
 url: /net/aspose.diagram/coordinatecollection/arctocol/